Blundell Park: Pontoon Stand

+The club constructed a new roof on the Pontoon Stand for the start of the 2023–24 season.

-Young's Stand
+Findus Stand

-Young's Stand is the third to be built on the opposite side of the ground to the tunnel and changing rooms.
+The Findus Stand is the third to be built on the opposite side of the ground to the tunnel and changing rooms.
 Originally the club had moved the Abbey Park Stand from their previous ground the Abbey Park Stadium, this stand was eventually demolished in 1925 and was replaced by the Barrett's Stand.
 The Barrett's itself was eventually demolished in 1980 and was replaced with a two tier stand paid for by the fish processing firm Findus.
 The stand therefore was named the "Findus Stand".

 The stand was opened in 1982 and is the largest inside the stadium with the upper tier offering a scenic view of the Humber Estuary, Spurn Point and the North Sea, from this point you can clearly view the shipping going down the estuary.
 The lower tier's front rows are uncovered and between the two tiers are a row of corporate boxes.
 Housed within the stand is the boardroom, ticket office, club shop, bars and the "McMenemy's" function suite and restaurant which is named after former manager Lawrie McMenemy.

 In 1990s Findus ceased production in the town, so the stand went through several other sponsored names.
 Firstly the stand was renamed the Stones Bitter stand before later becoming the John Smiths stand in 1997 and then the Carlsberg stand in 2004.
-Findus returned to the Town in 2009 and the stand then reverted to its original name.
+The stand was also sponsored by Viking FM for a short time before the Findus name returned in 2009 and the stand then reverted to its original name.

-For the 2016–17 season, a new sponsorship deal with Young's Seafood was announced with the tiers being renamed to the Upper Young's and Lower Young's stands.
+For the 2016–17 season, a new sponsorship deal with the clubs long serving kit sponsor Young's Seafood was announced with the tiers being renamed to the Upper Young's and Lower Young's stands.
+Grimsby parted ways with Young's in 2023, with the stand continuing without any sponsorship.

 Main Stand

 Opposite the Young's stand, on the north side of the ground, is the Main Stand which dates from 1901 and is often claimed to be the oldest stand in the Football League until the club's relegation to Non-league football in 2010.
 Only the central part of the stand dates from 1901, the rest having been modified in some guise or other.
 This stand houses the changing rooms and disabled supporters' areas.
 The players' tunnel runs from the centre of this stand onto the pitch between the two dugouts.
+The back rows of the stand have restricted views of the pitch due to the height of the roof and the supports.